When the River Becomes a Cloud / Cuando el río se transforma en nube

 • Social-Emotional Growth: Students engage in creative practices that encourage attunement to their full selves, lives, and stories.

-• Antiracist Research: Students study and emulate a diverse canon of historical and contemporary interdisciplinary artists.
+• Culturally-Relevant Research: Students study and emulate a diverse canon of historical and contemporary interdisciplinary artists.

 Part 1: Embodying The River